MrAsian/Ubuntu-Hardening-2/README.md

 --------------------

 - all
-  - Runs every command in the script except for end and sys-update.
-It will ask the user whether or not they would like to have the system update.
+  - Runs every command in the script except for end, help, and sys-update.
+It will ask the user whether or not they would like to have the system updated.

 - disable-guest
   - Disables the guest account.